fargiolas/clangd-inactive-regions.el/README.md

 As far as I know Emacs doesn't have a way to set foreground text opacity.
-Best would be a face attribute so that you can set it in an overlay covering each whole region and be done with it.
+Best would be a face attribute so that you can set it in an overlay covering each inactive region and be done with it.
 Unfortunately there is no attribute for this yet.

 Hence `darken-foreground` method is a fragile and inefficient hack around